Phentermine: Safe & Effective Weight Loss Pill for More than 65 years!

 Different Versions of Phentermine Can Cause Confusion:

 Brand names for phentermine are Adipex-P® and Lomaira.
 Discontinued brands in the US include Fastin and Ionamin.
 Adipex-P is a longer-acting version taken in the morning.
 Lomaira is a short-acting version that one can take 30 minutes before meals.
-Phentermine is also available under its generic name.
 Here is comparison of phentermine to other FDA approved weight loss medications.

 Lomaira: Newest Version of Phentermine: Low Dose -No Side Effects

-Most recent FDA evaluation occurred in 2016 when the FDA approved phentermine hydrochloride in an 8 mg, a low-dose medication for adults with obesity that can be taken up to three times daily.
-This new dosage form involved a short acting medication that can be taken before meals or whenever the patient is hungry and up until 4 hours before sleep.
+Most recent FDA evaluation occurred in 2016 when the FDA approved phentermine hydrochloride in an 8 mg, a low-dose medication for adults with obesity that is taken up to three times daily.
+This new dosage form involved a short acting medication that is taken before meals or whenever the patient is hungry and up until 4 hours before sleep.
 It fills in the gap between the long acting 12 hour effect of the 37.5 mg extended release phentermine

 PHENTERMINE & OTHER APPROVED WEIGHT LOSS MEDICATIONS